 - 1.1.
 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
 In 2015, the Ministerio del Interior in Spain approved the "Plan Estratégico Nacional de Lucha contra la Radicalización Violenta" (National Plan Against Radicalisation).
 This Plan is coordinated by the National Group Against Violent radicalisation, comprised of twelve ministerial departments, the CNI, the Federation of Municipalities and Provinces, as well as other official departments.
 The national group coordinates local groups comprised of local Police, Town halls, schools, Social Services and at-risk groups.
 The national and local groups are at an early stage of implementation and there is not specific protocol which schools should follow.
 As a result of this, school's obligations lie within their broader responsibilities under Article 13 of the Ley Orgánica (LO 1/1996) which states schools must communicate cases of suspected abuse or neglect.
-This law states that "any person or authority, and especially those in certain professions or roles, detecting a situation of suspected risk or neglect of a minor, must communicate the matter to the nearest authority, without prejudice to providing immediate assistance if required". - 1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-In keeping with BSO Standard expectations, from 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism". - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.
-The duty to prevent children and young people being radicalised is set out in the following documents: - Ley Orgánica 2/2015, de 30 de marzo, por la que se modifica la Ley Orgánica 10/1995, de 23 de noviembre, del Código Penal, en materia de delitos de terrorismo. - Ley Orgánica 4/2015, de 30 de marzo, de protección de la seguridad ciudadana. - Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (2022, as amended) - Working Together to Safeguard Children (March 2015, as amended) - Prevent Duty Guidance: for England and Wales (March 2015) Revised July 2015 and (as amended) - The Prevent Duty: Departmental advice for schools and childminders (June 2015, as amended) - The Use of Social Media for on-line radicalisation (July 2015, as amended) - 1.4 Non-statutory guidance - Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE 2014, as amended)
+This law states that "any person or authority, and especially those in certain professions or roles, detecting a situation of suspected risk or neglect of a minor, must communicate the matter to the nearest authority, without prejudice to providing immediate assistance if required". - 1.2 The Ley Integral de Protección de la Infancia y la Adolescencia frente a la Violencia (LOPIVI 8/2021 of 4 June) Article 24 states that "The competent public administrations shall adopt necessary measures of awareness-raising, prevention and early detection to protect children and young people from processes which model violent behaviour or criminal conduct leading to violence in any sphere as well as measures for the treatment and assistance where cases occur.
+Preventive measures will take into account factors such as gender and age. - 1.3 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
+Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.
+The duty to prevent children and young people being radicalised is set out in the following documents: - The Ley Integral de Protección de la Infancia y la Adolescencia frente a la Violencia (LOPIVI 8/2021 of 4 June - Ley Orgánica 2/2015, de 30 de marzo, por la que se modifica la Ley Orgánica 10/1995, de 23 de noviembre, del Código Penal, en materia de delitos de terrorismo. - Ley Orgánica 4/2015, de 30 de marzo, de protección de la seguridad ciudadana. - Keeping Children Safe in Education (2023, as amended)